Class Listing for 2026-2027

 Public Speaking

-Min Assistants: 1 Max Assistants: 2 (Assistant Max Reached)
+Min Assistants: 1 Max Assistants: 2 (1 seat remaining)

 This course aims to teach students the basics of speaking before a crowd.
 We will be learning how communication works, what good communication looks like, verbal and non verbal communication, how to build an outline, and many other things as we practice our speech skills.
-There will be multiple speeches given in class including poetry, literature, scripture, and speeches written by the students among others.
+There will be multiple speeches given in class by the students including poetry, persuasive, scripture, and speeches presentations among others.
 This class will require participation in class and practice out of class so commitment to the course will be necessary.
 Internet access will also be required in order to access Canvas.

 Grade: 9 - 12 Min: 4 Max: 15 (15 seats remaining)